 - Queens Night Market: Every Saturday from 5pm to midnight, 100 vendors sell art, products, and incredible food.
 Cultural performances are scheduled each week, making this a wonderfully festive, and delicious, market!

-To experience stunning fall foliage and get a break from the city, visit one of the many charming small towns in Upstate NY.
-With plenty of public transportation options, there are numerous, easily accessible day trips from NYC.
+To experience that stunning fall foliage and get a break from the city, take the train (or bus) to one of many charming small towns in Upstate NY.
+The first two are also some of my favorite day trips from NYC:

 Taking place every fall, this is one of the longest-running and most prominent film festivals in the United States.
 Works by both renowned filmmakers and new artists are showcased throughout the festival.
 Attendees can purchase single screening tickets or multi-day passes for the whole event.